BlockchainCommons/developer-web-site/_pages/meetings/2026-05-rssi-ccg.md

   </tr>
 </table>

+A <a href="2026-05-rssi-ccg-transcript">transcript<a/> of this meeting is also available.

 ## More on RSSI

 This is part of the [Revisiting SSI project](https://revisitingssi.com/) sponsored by Blockchain Commons (and by [Stream 44 Systems](https://stream44.studio/)).
 The goal is to reconsider the SSI principles written for the original "Path to SSI" paper ten years on.